 Texting while driving is the most dangerous distraction behind the wheel.
 Looking down at your phone, even for just a couple of seconds, can cause you to miss crucial moments and can easily cause an accident.

-Will a ticket for texting and driving increase my auto insurance rates?
+Will a ticket for texting behind the wheel increase my premium?

 - Whether your state allows it